Lectures & Courses

 Image: Magic lantern show, from a box for a magic lantern, around 1900.
 Image source

-From 2011 to 2015, I was Professor of History of Science at the Wagner Free Institute of Science, where I taught or co-taught five adult education courses on natural history, the history of photography, science in Philadelphia, and the history of engineering.
+I was Professor of History of Science at the Wagner Free Institute of Science from 2011 to 2015.
+I taught or co-taught five adult education courses on natural history, the history of photography, science in Philadelphia, and the history of engineering.

-In Spring 2015, I taught a four-session adult education course at the Philadelphia Museum of Art entitled “Beyond the Water-Lily Pond: Reexamining French Impressionism.”
+I taught a four-session adult education course in 2015 at the Philadelphia Museum of Art entitled “Beyond the Water-Lily Pond: Reexamining French Impressionism.”

 See Projects for a listing of more past courses and lectures.